Planar boundaries and parabolic subgroups: Introduction

 When considering cut pairs, work of Haulmark--Hruska \cite{HaulmarkHruska_JSJ} shows that the inseparable, loxodromic cut pairs of the boundary are closely related to splittings over $2$--ended groups.
 A cut pair $\{x,y\}$ of a Peano continuum is \emph{inseparable} if $x$ and $y$ cannot be separated by any other cut pair.
 It is \emph{loxodromic} if $x$ and $y$ are the fixed points of a loxodromic group element.
 By analogy with the case of cut points, one might conjecture that inseparable cut pairs must always be loxodromic.
 A theorem of Haulmark \cite{HaulmarkRelHyp} reduces this conjecture to showing that the boundary does not contain an inseparable \emph{parabolic} cut pair, \emph{i.e.}, an inseparable cut pair consisting of two parabolic points.

 We were surprised to discover (many) relatively hyperbolic groups with planar boundaries that do contain inseparable parabolic cut pairs.
 We discuss examples of inseparable parabolic cut pairs in Bowditch boundaries in Section~\ref{sec:Examples}.
-Then we show in Section~\ref{sec:ParabolicCutPairs} that this pathology can occur only if $G$ does not split over over a finite group.
+Then we show in Section~\ref{sec:inseplox} that this pathology can occur only if $G$ splits over a finite group.

 \begin{corpair} Suppose $(G,\mathcal{P})$ is relatively hyperbolic and $M=\boundary(G,\mathcal{P})$ is connected with no cut points.
 If $G$ is one ended, then all inseparable cut pairs of $M$ are loxodromic. \end{corpair}